JBunch2310/JBunch2310/README.md

 - 👋 Hi, I’m Jamie Bunch
-- 👀 I’m interested in data anayalitics, software developement, and art.
+- 👀 I’m interested in data analytics, software developement, and art.
-- 🌱 I’m currently learning to be a software engineer.
+- 🌱 I’m currently expanding my skills in software engineering.
 - 💞️ I’m looking to collaborate on so many things.
 - 📫 How to reach me JamieBunch@ymail.com